Home » blog » Poldark TV Review – A Romantic Period Drama To Swoon Over

 If you combined a Bronte novel with Dickens, you might find Poldark.

-In all, if you love historical fiction, period dramas, well written characters, old-fashioned romance or even Byronic Heroes, Poldark is must see television.
-Without a doubt, it’s one of the best series I’ve seen in years.
+Overall, if you love historical fiction, period dramas, well-written characters, old-fashioned romance, or even Byronic Heroes, Poldark is a must-see television show.
+It’s without a doubt one of the best period dramas of the 21st century.

 By on June 29th, 2015